aleksandargavric/bicycle/README.md

 # Supplementary Material for "Multimodal Process Mining with the Business-knowledge Integration Cycles Method"

-This repository contains supplementary materials for the paper titled "Multimodal Process Mining with the Business-knowledge Integration Cycles Method" submitted to ICPM 2024.
+This repository contains supplementary materials for the paper titled "Multimodal Process Mining with the Business-knowledge Integration Cycles Method" submitted to PoEM 2024.

 ## mm_proc_miner demo